Value 2A: Produce Results that are Worth More than They Cost to Deliver

-I see this a lot in permitting.
+I see this a lot in the Permitting department.
 We are always trying to reduce cycle times and make sure we look for the most effective way to permit without cutting any corners.

 All of our company values, when applied together, contribute to us giving the customers a great experience… This makes our product worth more.

-The engineering team has developed methods to automate many of our design process at Blue Raven Solar.
+The engineering team has developed methods to automate many of our design processes at Blue Raven Solar.
 This creates accurate deliverable which are install-able and avoid rework!

 Here in supply chain this seems to be a big part of what we focus on.
 We are constantly trying to reduce cycle times and build a relationship with our suppliers to get the best bang for our buck.

 I think setting goals is a great example of this value.
 When we set goals, we are on track to producing results that are worth more than they cost to deliver.